Sign in to start your Virtual Visit

 Here’s how Virtual Visits work and the steps you’ll need to take.

-- Complete a health profile anytime at myuhc.com/virtualvisits.
+- Complete a brief medical history anytime at myuhc.com/virtualvisits.

 - Request a visit when you are sick.

-- Get a diagnosis and prescription (insert superscript2 (if needed) in 20 minutes or less.
+- Get a diagnosis and prescription2 (if needed) in 20 minutes or less.

 - Pay $504 or less with your UnitedHealthcare plan.

-You should have your health plan ID card, a credit card or your UnitedHealthcare HSA Debit MasterCard® ready when you complete your brief health profile and whenever you need a visit.
+You should have your health plan ID card, a credit card or your UnitedHealthcare HSA Debit MasterCard® ready when you complete your brief medical history and whenever you need a visit.
 It’s also helpful to have your pharmacy name and address available in case you need a prescription2 medication.